hamax97/hamax97.github.io/write-ups/rails/http-response-lifecycle.md

     - `Cache-Control`, as explained above.

   - The browser caches the resource and its `ETag` with it.
-  - The next time the browser requests the same resource, it will make a **conditional request**, that is, it will include the headers:
+  - The next time the browser requests the same resource, that is it **revalidates**, it will make a **conditional request**, that is, it will include the headers:

    - `If-None-Match`, set to a list of `ETag`s, in this case to the `ETag` of the resource requested.
 Rails will compute again the body of the response, and if the `ETag` matches it will return `304 Not Modified`.